ivanskodje-java/TVMaze4J/README.md

 ## Project Status: Usable

-Some work remains, such as implementing all the different ways you can get Cast members.
-The same goes for AKAs (names in different languages), indexing, crew and credits.
-We also need to handle 404 errors and 429 errors, that may happen when you request too many times in a short amount of time.
+The most important work that remains;
+- Need to implement all variants of fetching Cast members.
+- Need to be able to retreve AKAs, indexes, crew and credits.
+- Need to handle errors, such as error 404 and 429.
+- Need to implement sorting.

 Contributions are welcome, as I only work on this as a hobby project from time to time.